label32/LootProtect/README.md

 If a player does not own the storage or are not a friend of the owner, they cannot share/unshare it.

 If Friends/Clans/Teams support is NOT enabled, players can share/unshare items they own.
 If any of those features are enabled, they can still share/unshare to players not in their friend list, etc.

+Note that bshare/bunshare are currently bulk commands for share/unshare with all.
+In other words they do not currently allow you to be specific about with whom you are (un)sharing.
+This is mostly needed for admins sharing items in a town, etc.

 ### Permissions
   - lootprotect.all - Player overrides all access controls (for admins/moderators/etc.)